 Under new Queensland Government rules, from 1 December 2010, property owners must have a pool safety certificate in place when selling or leasing a property with a pool.

-Detailed information on the new legislation is available on the Department of State Development, Infrastructure and Planning website (formerly Department of Local Government and Planning).
+Detailed information on the new legislation is available on the Department of State Development, Infrastructure and Planning website

 This information includes: